superlinear-ai/raglite/README.md

 1. Searching for relevant chunks with keyword, vector, or hybrid search
 2. Retrieving the chunks from the database
-3. Reranking the chunks and truncating the results to the top 5
+3. Reranking the chunks and selecting the top 5 results
 4. Extending the chunks with their neighbors and grouping them into chunk spans
 5. Converting the user prompt to a RAG instruction and appending it to the message history
 6. Streaming an LLM response to the message history